 Read the telemetry documentation for Desktop, Android, or iOS or learn how to opt-out of this data collection.

-Firefox displays content, such as “Snippets” (messages from Mozilla), Top Sites (websites suggested by Mozilla for first-time Firefox users) and Pocket Recommendations.
+Firefox displays content, such as “Snippets” (messages from Mozilla), Add-on Recommendations, Top Sites (websites suggested by Mozilla for first-time Firefox users), and Pocket Recommendations.

 Location data: Firefox uses your IP address to suggest relevant content based on your country.